 The proxy address must be incorporated:

 Sometimes you will see only a DOI, and not a permanent link, when viewing the citation information for an article.
 A DOI is a standardized method for identifying an electronic object.
 DOIs often appear in the citation or the abstract of an article or even in its full-text format.

 When you have located a DOI, follow these steps to complete the link.

 To convert the DOI to a URL, precede it with the following:

 This is sufficient if the article is available for free.

-To create a link to an article that Concordia Libraries' subscribes to, the Libraries' proxy must also be added to your URL.
+To create a link to an article that Concordia Library subscribes to, the Library's proxy must also be added to your URL.
 For example:

 Tip: If you cannot find the DOI of an article, try using the following tool: https://www.crossref.org/guestquery/